farhannysf/sentry-bot/README.md

 Document ID: `api`

-Add 3 fields and with the following name:
+Add 3 fields with the following name:

 `discordKey`